-WATCH: PewDiePie In Hot Water Again: Drops N-Word During PUBG Stream
+WATCH: PewDiePie Drops N-Word During PUBG Stream

 The Internet and Twittersphere were quick to notice, with many questioning why, exactly, PewDiePie is so popular given his controversial history.

-PewDiePie was the center of a controversy regarding perceived anti-semitic slurs after the Wall Street Journal alleged PewDiePie used anti-jewish terminology or made references to Hitler or Nazis on at least nine occasions.
-Resulting in a brand deal with Disney be terminated and for his YouTube Red series to be cancelled.
+PewDiePie was the center of a controversy regarding perceived anti-semitic slurs after the Wall Street Journal alleged PewDiePie used anti-jewish terminology or made references to Hitler or Nazis on at least nine occasions, resulting in a brand deal with Disney being terminated and his YouTube Red series being cancelled.

 In the wake of the Charlottesville, PewDiePie claimed he would lay off Nazi-related jokes.